Skip to content

 }

-The initialization part declares two variables, i and j, and the increment part simultaneously performs ++i and --j, approaching from both ends toward the middle and stopping when they meet.
+The initialization section declares two variables, left and right.
+The increment section performs both ++left and --right, approaching from both ends towards the middle, stopping when they meet.

-Step Four — break and continue: The "Emergency Exits" in Loops
+Step 4 — break and continue: The "Emergency Exits" in Loops

-break immediately breaks out of the current loop without re-evaluating the condition—just like the meaning of break, it breaks our loop! continue skips the remaining code of the current iteration and jumps directly to the next iteration.
+break immediately jumps out of the current loop without checking the condition again—just like its meaning implies: breaking our loop! continue skips the remaining code of the current iteration and proceeds directly to the next iteration.

 cpp